fedora-infra/pkgdb2/doc/groups.rst

 Once the group has been created in FAS, you may give it ``commit``, ``watchcommits`` and ``watchbugzilla`` ACLs using the ``Manage`` button on the package's page.

 On the manage page, you will have to click on ``Add someone`` and specify which ACL you want to give and on which branch.

-The packager name will then have the format ``group::<fas_group_name>``.
+.. note:: For groups, the packager name will then have the format
+    ``group::<fas_group_name>``.
     If you do not respect this format, pkgdb2 will refuse to add the group as co-maintainer.